About the National Organization

 - Revathi Kollipara

 Terre Haute Community Health Fair is an event that invites leaders of the Terre Haute community to gather to educate area residents about their health and how they can improve it.
-The Terre Haute Community Health Fair began in 2005 and has been held as an annual event that is now organized by the 2nd year medical students at IUSM Terre Haute.
+The Terre Haute Community Health Fair began in 2005 and has been held as an annual event that is now organized by the 2nd year medical students at IU School of Medicine-Terre Haute.

 The health fair targets area residents; however, there are no boundaries when it comes to attendees.
 In past years, we have helped the young and old, poor and wealthy, as well as the insured and uninsured.
 Many programs and services are offered at the health fair.
 In addition to the information about local organizations and services, we offer educational exhibits about personal health, fitness classes, massage therapy, and free health screenings.
 Past screenings have included vision, hearing, blood sugar, body mass index, and blood pressure.
 Popular educational exhibits consist of diabetes, nutrition, and osteoporosis as well as fun children’s activities to get children of the community excited about health and wellness.

-- Worksites to help our local Habitat chapter in its effort to fight substandard housing
+Worksites to help our local Habitat for Humanity chapter in its effort to fight substandard housing.

 - 4-hour shifts—Instant Gratification!
 You can see your contribution to a family’s new home!